tnajdek/single-page-app-boilerplate/README.md

 3. simply initiate grunt to take care of preprocessing

-		grunt watch
+		grunt

-It's reccommended to set up on a webserver but you can run this on a local filesystem.
-If you don't have a webserver available there are plenty of ways you can get up and running.
-For example, something like Apache, or docpad.
-If you have python installed you could make use of __SimpleHTTPServer__ and just run a webserver in the repo as follows.

-	python -m SimpleHTTPServer <port>

-This will get the single page app running on the port of your choosing on localhost.
+For production it's recommended to set up on a webserver but during the development Grunt will run a server available on http://localhost:9000